HanaFEKI/Histopathology_foundation_models/README.md

 - 🌍 Discover **beyond-histopathology applications** in broader medical vision tasks.

 > 🔖 *"I wish I had this repo when I started my internship.
 It would’ve saved me hours of searching, testing, and debugging.
 So I created what I wish I had."* — **Hana FEKI**
 ---
+## Definition of a Foundation Model

+A foundation model is a model that is trained on large amount of data (Most of the time multi-model), and then with the high-dimensional (e.g 2048 for ResNET50 encoder) features extracted, we add MLP on it to perform downstream tasks.

 ## Required Knowledge

 In this table, techniques are grouped by research category and ordered by their importance in recent research.